 tokens.method, tokens.url and tokens.status are examples of functions on the morgan object that can generate values to be logged.
 To illustrate, the table below shows sample token methods, their token and sample output values:

-The next sections of this article explains how Morgan works under the hood.
+The next sections of this article explain how Morgan works under the hood.
 To follow along, open up Morgan’s index.js file on GitHub.

 What Happens When Morgan is Initialised?

 When Morgan is initialised, it makes a copy of the arguments provided to it.
 For arguments that were not provided, Morgan sets default values for them.
-For instance, if no format string argument was provided, Morgan uses the 'default' named format and logs a deprecation notice afterwards with a suggestion of a non-deprecated way for you to initialise it afterwards.
+For instance, if no format string argument was provided, Morgan uses the 'default' named format and logs a deprecation notice afterwards with a suggested fix.

 Morgan then sets up the formatLine function - the function that creates and returns the log line for a request when executed.
-How does it do this?
+How does it create the log line?

 First, Morgan checks if format is a format function.
 If it is, the format function is assigned to formatLine and next, Morgan sets up the output stream.
 If format is not a function, it is passed as an argument to getFormatFunction. getFormatFunction accepts format and looks up Morgan’s object store to check if format is:

-• One of Morgan’s named formats or a user-defined named format created via morgan.format
+One of Morgan’s named formats or a user-defined named format created via

 If it is neither of the two, Morgan uses the default named format.